Agoge: Structure

 Additionally, 300 hēbōntes were chosen to join the hippeis, a highly-esteemed infantry cohort (despite the name implying cavalry).
-Xenophon describes the selection process as a public event where each of the three hippagretai (commanders) chooses 100 men, supposedly to instill a rivalry between each group, seeing as each man would be loyal to the hippagrete who chose him and resentful of the other two.
+Xenophon describes the selection process as a public event where each of the three hippagretai (commanders) chooses 100 men, supposedly to instil a rivalry between each group, seeing as each man would be loyal to the hippagrete who chose him and resentful of the other two.
 He claims that this encouraged the groups to report instances of their rivals' wrongdoing, effectively keeping the entire cohort in check.

-A Spartan man was considered to have graduated from the agōgē at age 30, at which time he was expected to have been accepted into a syssition and was permitted to have a family.
+A Spartan man could graduate from the agōgē at age 30, at which time he was expected to have been accepted into a syssition and was permitted to have a family.
 He would also receive a kleros, an allotment of land farmed by helots.
+Those not accepted into a syssition did not become Spartiates (citizens).
+They may have become hypomeiones.